rafwit/incoming/README.md

   const incoming = new Incoming(newAllergy.allergy);

 	this.allergyService.postAllergy(incoming)
     .subscribe((allergy) => {
       this.allergyService.addToAllergies([allergy])
     });
 }
 ```

 ### Available decorators

-Here you can find all currently available decorators and their purpose.
-Each validator will throw an error in case the validation fails (condition is not fulfield).
-In addition, some decorators performs extra type checks.
+Here you can find all currently available decorators and their behaviour.
+Each validator will throw an error in case the validation fails (the condition has not been met).
+In addition, some decorators perform extra type checks.

 | Decorator                             | Behaviour                                                                                                                                                                                              |
 | :------------------------------------ | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |